grexi/documentation/Guides/Ruby/Ruby on Rails.md

 # Deploying a Ruby on Rails application

-In this tutorial we're going to show you how to migrate an existing Rails application to the [cloudControl] platform.
+In this tutorial we're going to show you how to migrate an existing [Ruby on Rails] application to the [cloudControl] platform.
 You can find the [source code on Github][example-app] and check out the [Ruby buildpack][ruby buildpack] for supported features.
-The application in question is a fork of Michael Hartl's [Rails tutorial]'s Sample App and is a Twitter clone.
+The application in question is a fork of Michael Hartl's [Rails tutorial] Sample App and is a Twitter clone.

 ## The Rails Application Explained